 Since that time, I’ve dedicated my life to studying social justice issues and becoming a voice for the voiceless and speaking truth to power.
 I’ve been presenting on these issues since 2002 when I first stepped into a classroom at the University of Denver and spoke about issues impacting the Latinx community.
 I’ve presented at many academic conferences, have published poems and journal articles on these issues & have become a recognized voice in my field for this work.

 Now, I am bringing this work out of academia and into the streets where it’s most vitally needed.
-I work with female therapists, coaches and healers on their own evolution from socially unconscious to socially awake (and active) and teach them how to become culturally competent, intentionally inclusive co-conspirators in our collective fight for racial liberation.
+I work with therapists, psychologists and organizations on their own evolution to social consciousness and teach them how to become culturally proficient, intentionally inclusive co-conspirators in our collective fight for racial liberation.

 Welcome to the R/Evolution.